 Those conversations at the family table spurred my life-long interest in politics.
 Not just federal or provincial politics, but also at the local level, and other countries.
 What I like about politics is big ideas.
 What I dislike is the art of compromise where the big idea looks nothing like it was meant to be, once it is implemented.

 I dabbled in being a member of a party, three different ones at different times actually.
 Those were not great experiences for myself, or those other party members.
-My main issue was that I have too many ideas and beliefs about things and an inability to agree to that which I disagree with.
+My main issue was that I have too many ideas and beliefs about things and an inability to agree to that with which I disagree.
 Political compromise and favouritism be damned.

 There is a famous Groucho Marx quote where he said he did not want to belong to a club that would accept him as one of its members.
 I have come to realize that the phrase describes me well.